huggingface/tokenizers/tokenizers/tk-encode/README.md

   dependency of the [indicatif](https://crates.io/crates/indicatif) progress bar.

 - **http**: This feature enables downloading the tokenizer via HTTP.
 It is disabled by default.
-  With this feature enabled, `tk_convert`'s `Tokenizer::from_pretrained` becomes accessible.
+  It compiles `utils::from_pretrained`, the download half; the `from_pretrained` *constructor* that used to sit on top of it went with the config layer (`REQUIRED_FOR_V1.md` §5).

 - **serde**: Every component's own `Serialize`/`Deserialize` — the derives on the types themselves and the hand-written impls in the `serialization.rs` next to each of them.
-Off by default, because the slim reader (`tk-serialize`) builds a pipeline from a canonical `tokenizer.json` with no serde at all; `tk-convert` and the `tokenizers` umbrella turn it on, so python, node and existing `tokenizers::…` users are unaffected.
+Off by default, because the slim reader (`tk-serialize`) builds a pipeline from a canonical `tokenizer.json` with no serde at all.
+Nothing in the workspace turns it on any more: the wrapper enums whose `Deserialize` named every variant are gone, and with them the only reason a shipped build linked serde.

 - **bpe** / **unigram** / **wordpiece** / **wordlevel**: one per model.
 Only `bpe` is on by default, because none of the current SOTA models use anything else.
 A `tokenizer.json` naming